usgold/USim/README.md

 ------
 USim is citationware.
 The paper that we recommend if you wish to cite USim, is [1] N. Zolek, J. Wojcik, ''Optimized Acoustic Echoes Simulator in Fourier domain'' IUS 2017*.
-[2] N. Zolek, J. Wojcik, ''USim - Optimized Acoustic Echoes Simulator in Fourier domain'' 2020.
+[2] N. Zolek, J. Wojcik, ''Simulator of Acoustic Echoes in Nonhomogemeous Medium in Fourier domain'' 2020.

 ## Feedback